Board of Trustees

 The SBTi is in the process of introducing a Technical Council.

-The Technical Council will oversee the SBTi’s normative technical decision-making and act as an independent authority to provide expert assessment, including on target setting methods.
-It will be accountable to the SBTi Executive Board and will comprise highly qualified individuals from diverse backgrounds and areas of expertise including greenhouse gas (GHG) accounting, climate mitigation, climate science and modeling, as well as social and environmental justice.
+The Technical Council oversees the SBTi’s normative technical decision-making and acts as an independent authority to provide expert assessment, including on target setting methods.
+It is accountable to the Board of Trustees and comprises highly qualified individuals from diverse backgrounds and areas of expertise including greenhouse gas (GHG) accounting, climate mitigation, climate science and modeling, as well as social and environmental justice.

 External Advisory Bodies